asyncgui/asyncgui/README.md

 ## So, this is not usefull

 There is at least one situation where `asyncgui` shines.
-When you are creating a gui app, you probably want the app to quickly react to the gui events, like pressing a button.
+When you are creating a gui app, you probably want the app to quickly react to the gui events, like pressing a mouse button.
 This is problematic for `asyncio` because it cannot immediately start/resume a task.
 It schedules a task to *eventually* start/resume but not *immediate*, which causes to [spill gui events](https://github.com/gottadiveintopython/asynckivy/blob/main/examples/misc/why_asyncio_is_not_suitable_for_handling_touch_events.py).